U.S. Treasury sanctions Paraguay former president, current VP for corruption | Politics

 U.S. Treasury sanctions Paraguay former president, current VP for corruption

 The Treasury said both Cartes and Velazquez have ties to members of U.S.-designated terrorist group Hezbollah, which has "regularly" held events in Paraguay to exchange favors and bribes.
+Velazquez on local radio Thursday said allegations of ties to Hezbollah are an "invention."
 The sanctions mean all property and interests in property of Cartes and Velazquez in the United States are blocked, the Treasury said.

 The U.S. Treasury's Office of Foreign Assets Control on Thursday sanctioned Paraguay's former President Horacio Cartes and current Vice President Hugo Velazquez, citing "rampant corruption that undermines democratic institutions."
 The Treasury also designated four entities owned or controlled by Cartes.

 Cartes had previously denied the accusations in July, when accusations from the United States first emerged.
-Velazquez was not immediately available for comment and a spokesperson for their political party, the ruling Colorado Party, did not immediately respond to a request for comment.
+He and Velazquez did not immediately respond to requests for comment, and a spokesperson for their political party, the ruling Colorado Party, did not immediately respond to a request for comment.
+On local radio Thursday, Velazquez called the accusations false.
 The Treasury accused Cartes of participating in corrupt activities before, during and after his term as president, alleging the basis of his career depended on "corrupt means for success."

 Cartes is the head of the Colorado Party and an important backer of its candidate in this year's presidential election.
 The Treasury said Cartes joined the party in 2009, providing financial aid and incentives to push the group to eliminate a requirement allowing him to run as the party's presidential candidate.